ggianna/Foragers/README.md

 - Integrate with the *Mekanimo engine to allow epic replays* (of epicly failing knights)!

 # Prerequisites
-deap (you can download from GitHub at https://github.com/blaa/PyGene) numpy (as always...) pygame (you can download using pip) termcolor (you can download using pip)
+- deap (you can download using pip)
+- numpy (as always...)
+- pygame (you can download using pip)
+- termcolor (you can download using pip)

 (and probably a few more that we do not have the time to check now... keep us updated!)

 ## Do not forget: